 But my biggest travel skill is packing.
 I can fit two-weeks worth of clothing into my carry-on bag and I’m a master at packing toiletries into a clear, plastic, quart-sized bag.
 In addition to essentials such as toothpaste, toothbrush, deodorant, I make sure to always carry lotion, shaving gel, a badger brush (if you don’t have a badger brush, do yourself a favor and get one immediately), and a package of Schick Xtreme3 Sensitive razors.

 I travel with Schick Xtreme3 razors for two reasons.
 The first is that they have something in common with rifles.
 In 1921, Colonel Schick invented a new type of safety razor — the Magazine Repeating Razor.
-Inspired by the army repeating rifle, it had replacement blades stored in the handle ready to be fed into shaving position without the chore and danger of handling a sharp blade.
+Inspired by the army repeating rifle, it had replacement blades stored in the handle ready to be fed into the shaving position without the chore and danger of handling a sharp blade.
 Knowing that my razor was birthed from a firearm makes me feel somewhat like a rebel.

-The second reason why is like these razors is that they feel good on my face and in my hand.
+The second reason why I like these razors is that they feel good on my face and in my hand.
 The Schick Xtreme3 Sensitive razor has vitamin E and aloe and 3 blades that flex and pivot to adapt to the contours of my face and to give me a close and comfortable shave every time.
-This disposable razor includes comfort strips for a smooth shave as well as an ergonomic handle with soft rubber grip for improved control.
+This disposable razor includes comfort strips for a smooth shave as well as an ergonomic handle with a soft rubber grip for improved control.

-This comfort is very important to me because I use these razors not only to shave my face, but also to shave my head (I use separate razors for each task, hence my love of the 4-pack).
+This comfort is very important to me because I use these razors not only to shave my face but also to shave my head (I use separate razors for each task, hence my love of the 4-pack).

 Once, when I forgot my razors, I learned a hard lesson about using subpar shavers.
-I arrived at the hotel late (see previous comment about upgrades) and all of the surrounding stores were closed.
+I arrived at the hotel late (see the previous comment about upgrades) and all of the surrounding stores were closed.
 I asked the front desk clerk if she had any spare razors available.
 She dug through a drawer for a few minutes and retrieved a nondescript plastic razor.
 It looked like something that you’d find in a box of Cracker Jacks.
 Unfortunately, I wasn’t in a position to be choosy.

 The next morning when I used the razor, it felt as if I were shaving with shards of glasses.
 The razor tugged and pulled my skin in ways I didn’t know were possible.
 When I finally finished this torturous shave, my skin burned like fire and felt like a rawhide.